sparky8512/starlink-grpc-tools/README.md

 ```

 Some of the scripts (currently only the InfluxDB ones) also support specifying options through environment variables.
 See details in the scripts for the environment variables that map to options.

+#### Bulk history data collection

+`dishStatusInflux.py` also supports a bulk mode that collects and writes the full second-by-second data to the server instead of summary stats.
+To select bulk mode, use the `-b` option.
+You'll probably also want to use the `-t` option to have it run in a loop.

 ### Other scripts